Rekord/rekord/DEVELOPER.md

 ### Starting Servers

 The examples come ready with a simple REST API back-end and a real-time server.
-To run these servers execute the following commands (assuming you're current directory is neurosync):
+To run these servers execute the following commands (assuming you're current directory is rekord):

 ```shell
 cd examples/pubsub